 - 1 lb fresh cherries, rinsed (pitted or unpitted)

 Whisk together the dry ingredients (flour, sugar and salt) until smooth.
 Beat the three eggs in a separate bowl and then set aside.
 Add the vanilla to the milk and orange juice.
 Pour the milk mixture into the dry ingredients at once and quickly whisk to avoid lumps.
 Beat the eggs into the batter until smooth.
 Make sure there are no lumps remaining.

 Place the cherries in the bottom of a 10-inch round glass or ceramic pie plate.
+You will also use this as serving plate.
 Pour the egg mixture over the cherries.
-If you think it may bubble over when baking, you can use a cookie sheet.
+If you think it may bubble over when baking, you may place the pie plate over a baking sheet.